azka-begh/terraform_begin/README.md

 |   terraform fmt           |  Formats code per HCL canonical standard      |
 |   terraform refresh       |  Refreshes the .tfstate file but does not modify the infrastructure     |

+**terraform apply (or plan) -replace="aws_instance.example" : Recreates the tainted resource or the resource you want Terraform to create. **

 ## Destroy a Single Resource
 ```sh
 terraform destroy -target RESOURCE_TYPE.NAME